kristithrasher/Stock-Analysis/README.md

 ![Screenshot (4)](https://user-images.githubusercontent.com/94208810/142777170-88a1bfd0-f7f7-4be8-a47b-51f9d39c22a0.png)

 ### The results of the refactored code

-The refactored code iterated over all the data for the year the user specified only once resulting in same output of all data needed to output.
+The refactored code iterated over all the data for the year the user specified only once resulting in same output of all data.
 Creating a tickerIndex variable that is set to 0 before iterating over all the rows of data.
 This variable accessed the correct index across the four different arrays (ticker, tickerVolumes, tickerStartingPrices and tickerEndingPrices.
 We increased the current tickerVolumes by using the tickerIndex variable as the index, with following code and declared array variables.
 tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex + cells(i, 8).value
 This allowed our code to be more efficient and run faster.